HOPE Community Engagement

 Update on Community Feedback

-From April 1-15, 2021, the HOPE Board is asking for feedback on their draft recommendations to the City of Corvallis and Benton County.
-There are two ways to give feedback:
+From April 1-15, 2021, the HOPE Board engaged the community for feedback on their draft recommendations to the City of Corvallis and Benton County in the following three ways:

-- Attend a virtual public forum on April 13, 2021 from 4-6pm to share feedback and ask questions.
-Click here to join the meeting at 4pm on 4/13/21.
+- A virtual public forum on April 13, 2021 from 4-6pm for feedback and questions from the community.
+Click here to view the meeting recording.

 Overview of all Draft Recommendations to the City of Corvallis and Benton County